-The Office of Student Affairs has partnered with Compass Health to provide free mental health counseling services to students experiencing depression, anxiety, substance abuse, domestic abuse, eating disorders, poor self-esteem, problems adjusting to college life, and more.
-To schedule an appointment with a licensed counselor, contact Compass directly at 337-534-0490, and make sure to state that you are an LSUE student.
+The Office of Student Affairs has partnered with Tree of Life Counseling and Consulting to provide free mental health counseling services to students experiencing depression, anxiety, substance abuse, domestic abuse, eating disorders, poor self-esteem, problems adjusting to college life, and more.
+To schedule an appointment with a licensed counselor, contact Dr. Cheryl Fruge at cfruge@lsue.edu or (337)550-1218.
 The discussions in these counseling sessions are confidential unless the counselor believes that you may be a risk of harm to yourself or others, in which case the Dean of Students and/or police/EMS will be contacted.